fokkersim/netPI-netx-ethernet-lan/README.md

 #### Accessing

 A started container is immediately ready to receive the initial load of the "CODESYS Control Runtime for Raspberry" in the versions "Pi SL" or "Pi MC SL" packages.
+This is done via the IP specified in the IP_ADDRESS environment variable and a connection to the RTE Ethernet ports of the NetPI RTE.

 STEP 1: Upgrade your CODESYS development system with support for Raspberry compatible platforms by using the function `Tools -> Package Manager -> Install` and choose the package `CODESYS Control for Raspberry Pi 3.5.xx.xx.package` you downloaded before.